 Before and After Photos of Gynaecomastia surgery

-Gynaecomastia (sometimes referred to as 'man boobs') is a common condition that causes boys’ and men breasts to swell and become larger than normal.
-It is most common in teenage boys and older men. it is essential that older men with one sided breast lump seek medical advice, this is to exclude rare possibility of breast cancer in men.
+Gynaecomastia (sometimes referred to as 'man boobs') is a common condition that causes boys’ and men's breasts to swell and become larger than normal.
+It is most common in teenage boys and older men. it is essential that older men with one-sided breast lump seek medical advice, this is to exclude the rare possibility of breast cancer in men.
 To learn more about male breast cancer click here

 What are the signs of gynaecomastia?

 Signs vary from a small amount of extra tissue around the nipples to more prominent breasts.
 It can affect one or both breasts.
 Sometimes, the breast tissue can be tender or painful, but this isn’t always the case.

 Does Gynaecomastia increase the risk of Breast Cancer?